 Court Upholds Colorado’s Renewable Energy Standard

-On Monday, the Tenth Circuit Court of Appeals cleared the path toward a clean energy future when it issued an opinion upholding Colorado’s Renewable Energy Standard (RES).
-Four conservation groups—Conservation Colorado Education Fund, Environment Colorado, Sierra Club and The Wilderness Society, all represented by Earthjustice and Western Resource Advocates—had intervened to defend the standard against a constitutional challenge from the right-wing advocacy organization Energy and Environment Legal Institute, formerly American Tradition Institute.
+A Colorado District Court judge cleared the path towards a clean energy future today when he upheld Colorado’s Renewable Energy Standard (RES).
+Four conservation groups—Conservation Colorado Education Fund, Environment Colorado, Sierra Club and The Wilderness Society, all represented by Earthjustice and Western Resource Advocates—had intervened to defend the RES against a constitutional challenge from the right-wing advocacy organization Energy and Environment Legal Institute (formerly American Tradition Institute) (EELI).

-The standard, which was approved by voters in 2004, requires Colorado utilities to incorporate clean, renewable energy into their mix of electricity sources.
-It has played a major role in driving Colorado’s renewable energy economy and has helped ensure that all residents of the state can benefit from renewables.
+The RES, which was approved by voters in 2004, requires Colorado utilities to incorporate clean renewable energy into their mix of electricity sources.
+The RES has played a major role in driving Colorado’s renewable energy economy and helps ensure that all residents of the state can benefit from renewables.

 Earthjustice is the premier nonprofit environmental law organization.
 We wield the power of law and the strength of partnership to protect people's health, to preserve magnificent places and wildlife, to advance clean energy, and to combat climate change.
 We are here because the earth needs a good lawyer.